 A frequent guest conductor across Europe, the United States, and Latin America, Angel Gil-Ordóñez holds the positions of music director and conductor of PostClassical Ensemble (PCE) in Washington, D.C. (which he co-founded with music historian Joseph Horowitz), principal guest conductor of New York’s Perspectives Ensemble, and music director of the Georgetown University Orchestra.
 He also serves as advisor for education and programming for Trinitate Philharmonia in León, Mexico.

-PostClassical Ensemble music director Angel Gil-Ordóñez is also principal guest conductor of Perspectives Ensemble in New York.
-In the United States, he has appeared with the American Composers Orchestra, Opera Colorado, the Pacific Symphony, the Hartford Symphony, the Brooklyn Philharmonic, the Orchestra of St Luke’s, and the National Gallery Orchestra in Washington.
-Abroad, he has been heard with the Munich Philharmonic, the Solistes de Berne, at the Schleswig-Holstein Music Festival, and at the Bellas Artes National Theatre in Mexico City.
+Mr. Gil-Ordóñez is also a regular guest conductor at the Bowdoin International Music Festival in Maine.
+In the United States, he has appeared with the American Composers Orchestra, Opera Colorado, Pacific Symphony, Hartford Symphony, Brooklyn Philharmonic, Orchestra of St. Luke’s, and National Gallery Orchestra.
+Abroad, he has been heard with the Munich Philharmonic, the Solistes de Berne, at the Schleswig-Holstein Music Festival, and the Bellas Artes National Theatre in Mexico City.

 In the summer of 2000, he toured the major music festivals of Spain with the Valencia Symphony Orchestra in the Spanish premiere of Leonard Bernstein’s Mass.
 Former associate conductor of the National Symphony Orchestra of Spain, Gil-Ordóñez was born in Madrid (Spain).
 He worked closely with legendary conductor Sergiu Celibidache in Germany for more than six years, and also studied with Pierre Boulez and Iannis Xenakis in France.